qingerrrr/IE0005/README.md

 This objective of this project is to predict the cuisine types given the ingredients using Machine Learnings.

 Group Mates:
-Wong Qing Er
+Wong Qing Er;
-Mil Manussawin Sahassapon
+Mil Manussawin Sahassapon;
-Yao Jin Long
+Yao Jin Long;
-Shahzrul Ramadzan Bin Johar
+Shahzrul Ramadzan Bin Johar;